gbucar/nba-scraper/README.md

 ## Running:
 `./gradlew run --args"PLAYER_NAME"`
-Replace PLAYER_NAME with the name of a player you want the data to be scraped.
+Replace PLAYER_NAME with the name of a player you want the data to be scraped for.

+## Testing:
+`./gradlew test`